-- 2.1 The National Planning Policy Framework (NPPF) and the Peak District National Park Authority (PDNPA) Local Plan include specific guidance/policies on the conversion of historic buildings, and further detail on the policy context is contained in Section 7, below.
+- 2.1 The National Planning Policy Framework (NPPF), National Planning Policy Guidance (NPPG) and the Peak District National Park Authority (PDNPA) Local Plan include guidance/policies on the conversion of historic buildings.
+Further detail on the policy context is contained in Section 7, below.

 - 2.2 Conversion from one use to another usually requires planning permission and building regulations approval.
-If the building is listed, listed building consent will also be required for alterations and extensions to the property.
+If the building is listed, listed building consent will also be required.
 Acceptability on planning grounds usually depends on:

-- The heritage significance
+- heritage significance

-- Location

-- Size

-- Structural integrity

-- Character of the building
+- character of the building

+- setting of heritage asset

+- location

+- size

+- structural integrity

-- Means of access
+- means of access

-- Provision of services
+- provision of services

-- Impact on the surroundings
+- impact on the surroundings and wider landscape

-- Flood risk

-- Contamination

-- Presence of protected species
+- presence of protected species

+- flood risk

+- contamination

-- 2.3 An up-to-date structural report may be required as part of a planning application.
-Buildings that require substantial rebuilding are unlikely to be approved for conversion as this would result in the loss of the architectural or historic interest of the building.
-Exceptions might be made where the building concerned is an important element in a wider group, or where its disappearance could harm the character and interest of the whole.
+- 2.3 An up-to-date structural report and landscape visual impact assessment may also be required as part of a planning application.

+- 2.4 Buildings that require substantial rebuilding are unlikely to be approved for conversion, as this may result in the loss of the architectural or historic interest of the building, unless strong and convincing justification is provided..

-- 2.4 Historic buildings must be large enough to accommodate the proposed new use and any associated storage without extensions or new ancillary buildings; extensions to stand alone buildings or buildings separate from a group will require a strong and convincing justification.
+- 2.5 Historic buildings should be large enough to accommodate the proposed new use and any associated storage without extensions or new ancillary buildings.
+Extensions to stand alone buildings or buildings separate from a group will require a strong and convincing justification.

-- 2.5 The demands for additional window openings, insertion of floors, internal divisions or extensions and new services need very careful consideration to ensure that the building's character, appearance and significance are not harmed.
+- 2.6 The demands for additional window openings, insertion of floors, internal divisions or extensions and new services require very careful consideration to ensure that the building's character, appearance and significance are not harmed.

-- 2.6 Certain types of historic building can pose particular challenges for conversion.
-These include buildings with large interior spaces; those with few or very large openings; and those in very isolated locations.
+- 2.7 Certain types of historic building can pose particular challenges for conversion.
+These include buildings with large interior spaces; those with few or very large openings; and those in isolated locations.

-3. Design Philosophy
+- 3. Design Philosophy

-3.1 The guiding principle behind the design of any conversion is that the new use needs to fit around the building, rather than the building being made to fit the new use.
+- 3.1 The guiding principle behind the design of any conversion is that the new use should respond to the character, form and function of the building, rather than the building being made to fit the new use.
 After a conversion, the original character of the building and its story of development should remain "legible".
 In practice this may mean living with quirks that would not be encountered in a new building, such as changes in floor levels, windows at unusual heights, retention of historic fittings and restricted headroom.